 There is some really good Georgian food in Kiev (future article coming up) and you can get a huge meal for around $6 like in this photo (what I had for dinner before writing this).

 There are coffee vans all over the place where you can get a quick coffee fix for 50 cents.

 I could go on and on…

 There are cheap enough flights from the rest of Europe and it’s very cheap to get into the country overland from it’s neighbours.

 This should give you a decent idea of how great value things are in Ukraine.
 And don’t forget this is in the capital, it’s cheaper everywhere else.

 Naturally all this would be meaningless if the country didn’t have things to offer the traveller, but like I said at the start of the post it has many historic places to see, mountains, great nightlife in Kiev etc.

 But best of all many of the people you will meet in Ukraine are awesome!
 I have made loads of new friends in the 5 months that I have spent in Kiev.

 For my friends in Ukraine, and all the other Ukrainians, I hope in the future their situation will get better and more money will come there way.

-Take advantage of the great value that it is to visit Ukraine in 2016.
+Take advantage of the great value and visit Ukraine.